BZoennchen/supercollider-book/chapters/sounddesign/filters/6-reverb.md

 It gives us a sense of the size and type of space we're in, whether it's a small bathroom or a large cathedral.

 Reverberation depends on our capability to recognize events in time.
-As we know, our conscious is blind for very slow and vey fast processes with repect to time.
+As we know, our consciousness is blind to very slow and very fast processes with respect to time.
 We can think about and measure day and night, month, year and the air pressure change of the weather but we can not perceive them immediately.
-Furthermore, if pulses arrive in a distance smaller than 60 milliseconds, we can hear a sound but we can nor perceive the dynamic---the underlying movement in time.
+Furthermore, if pulses arrive in a distance smaller than 60 milliseconds, we can hear a sound but we cannot perceive the dynamic---the underlying movement in time.
 Our sense of time relates to the rhythms of the body, e.g., our heart beating, our breathing and walking speed (which decreases with age).

 There are different time constants known from perceptual psychology which determine the perception of the human hearing:

 + Two arbitrary acoustic signals within **2 ms** or less are perceived as simultaneous.
 + Multiple **similar** acoustic signals within about **40 ms** can blend to one perception.
 If the signals are different a occultation might occur.
-+ Two similar acoustic signals within about **100 ms** or more are preceived as an echo.
++ Two similar acoustic signals within about **100 ms** or more are perceived as an echo.
 + The *integration time* of our hearing, that is, the time interval over that we sum up acoustic signals to control the sensation of loudness, amounts to about **300 ms**.

-Let test this.
+Let us test this.
-Firt we introduce a synth that is just simple decaying impulse.
+First we introduce a synth that is just a simple decaying impulse.

 ```isc
 (